 Blood clots may block blood vessels in your body.
 This type of blood clot is also called thrombosis.

-Blood clots sometimes occur in the deep veins of the legs (DVT).
+Blood clots sometimes occur in the deep veins of the legs (deep venous thrombosis (DVT)).
 If a blood clot breaks away from the veins where it has formed, it may reach and block the blood vessels of the lungs, causing pulmonary embolism (PE).

 Blood clots can also occur in the blood vessels of the heart (causing a heart attack) or the brain (causing a stroke).

-Blood clots are a rare occurrence and can develop whether or not you are taking an oral contraceptive.
+Blood clots are a rare occurrence and can develop whether or not you are taking the Pill.
 They can also happen during pregnancy.
-The risk of having blood clots is higher in OC users than in nonusers, but not as high as during pregnancy.
+The risk of having blood clots is higher in Pill users than in non-users, but not as high as during pregnancy.

-The risk of a blood clot is highest during the first year of taking the Pill for the first time, or when re-starting after having a break from the Pill for 4 weeks or more.
+The excess risk of a blood clot is highest during the first year after a woman takes the Pill for the first time or after having a break from the Pill for 4 weeks or more.

-If you notice possible signs of a blood clot, stop taking ROSALEE and consult your doctor immediately.
+If you notice possible signs of a blood clot, stop taking this medicine and consult your doctor immediately.

-To prevent pregnancy, you must also use additional barrier contraceptive precautions (eg. condoms or a diaphragm).
+To prevent pregnancy, you must also use additional barrier contraceptive precautions (e.g. condoms or a diaphragm).

-If you are concerned about an increased risk of blood clots while on ROSALEE, speak to your doctor.
+If you are concerned about an increased risk of blood clots while on this medicine, speak to your doctor.